 Yes.
 The initial seed capital funding is fixed at $5,000.

 - How will the funds be dispersed?

-The start-up must submit an invoice for the full $5,000 which will be wired directly into their business bank account.
-For those in UBA countries, the account must be opened with UBA.
+The funds will be wired directly into the entrepreneur's business bank account - personal accounts are not permissible.
+For those in UBA countries, the business account must be opened with UBA.

 - Can I complete the Start-up Enterprise Toolkit courses offline?

 Yes.
 It is important to note that although all the course material is hosted on the TEF Hub, all assignments are practical (live learning).
 You can download the content and refer to it offline.
 You must, however, submit the tasks on the TEF Hub and they must be reviewed by your mentor.